saltstack-formulas/bareos-formula/README.rst

     @|"sh -c \"/etc/bareos/generate_client_configuration_to_stdout.sh clientname=client1.example.com\""

    See *bind/pillar.example* for a full example.

 Contributions
 =============

 Contributions are always welcome.
-All development guidelines you have to know are
+All development guidelines you have to know are:

 * write clean code (proper YAML+Jinja syntax, no trailing whitespaces, no empty lines with whitespaces, LF only)
 * set sane default settings